surbhi-guptav/Cryptography-Algorithms/README.md

 # Cryptography Algorithms and Techniques
 This repository contains basic implementations of various cryptography algorithms and techniques.
-The code provided here serves as educational examples of classical and modern encryption methods.
-Current implementations include:
+These code examples include classical ciphers and modern encryption methods, such as Caesar Cipher, AES, DES, and RSA, among others.

-## Symmetric Key Algorithms
-- Triple DES
-- Advanced Encryption Standard (AES)
-- Blowfish Encryption
-- Data Encryption Standard (DES)
-- Feistel Network
-- International Data Encryption Algorithm (IDEA)
-- Modified IDEA
+# Important Notice
+Disclaimer: These implementations are intended solely for educational purposes.
+They are simplified versions and do not represent secure or production-ready code.
+Due to security and privacy concerns, the real-world cryptographic implementations cannot be made public.
+Therefore, do not use these codes in any actual security-sensitive applications.

 ## Classical Ciphers
-- Caesar Cipher
 - Affine Cipher
 - ADFGVX Cipher
+- Caesar Cipher
 - Homophonic Substitution Cipher
 - Playfair Cipher
 - Rail Fence Cipher